luxonis/depthai-python/docs/source/samples/23_autoexposure_roi.rst

 =========================

-This example shows how to dynamically set the Auto Exposure (AE) of the RGB camera dynamically, during application runtime, based on bounding box dimension
+This example shows how to dynamically set the Auto Exposure (AE) of the RGB camera dynamically, during application runtime, based on bounding box position

 Demo
 ####